VicSwain/BootCampA/13-ORM/01-Activities/08-Stu_Update-Delete/README.md

-## 🏗️ Implement the PUT and DELETE Route with Your Own Parameters
+# 🏗️ Implement the `PUT` and `DELETE` Route with Your Own Parameters

-Work with a partner to implement the following user story:
+Work with a group to implement the following user story:

 * As a bookstore owner, I want to be able to update and remove certain books of my choice from the inventory.